ayyobro/EasyXMLParser/README.md

 # VaultWareXMLImporter
-Helps us parse the VaultWareXML into an easy to use and manipulate PHP object
+Helps us parse XML into an easy to use and manipulate PHP object

 # Example
 ```php